sarahmfrost/compostnet/README.md

 Dataset:
 We took the dataset developed for [TrashNet](https://github.com/garythung/trashnet) and added a class: compost.

-We added x photos to the compost class, and added x photos to the trash class.
+We added 175 photos to the compost class, and added 49 photos to the trash class.
 We followed the data collecting methods outlined in Trashnet.
-We resized our images to 400×300 pixels for the Version B model.
-The Version A model required images to be resized to 224 × 224 pixels.
+We resized our images to 400×300 pixels.
+In the code for our Version A model, we resize the images to 224 × 224 pixels.

 [Our Dataset for Version A](https://drive.google.com/drive/folders/1HFouUVZ-bEEi0x_N89cFX0fEBs560STu?usp=sharing)